SietseT/azure-devops-pipeline-logger/CONTRIBUTING.md

 - Check that new and updated code follows the existing code formatting and naming standard
 - Run unit tests to ensure no existing functionality has been affected
 - Write new unit tests to test your changes.
 All features and fixed bugs must have tests to verify they work
+- Verify that the `CodeQL and tests` check has been run successfully for your PR

 Read [GitHub Help][pullrequesthelp] for more details about creating pull requests.